Filler

 (He Did Not Tell Me & I Did Not Tell Him)

 This page contains a translation into English of the lyrics to "Me Alli We Oltelu", which is also sometimes spelled "Ma Kalli W-Kiltillouh", "Ma Alli Wu Oltilou", or "Ma Alli Oltellu".
+The song title is sometimes identified as "Ya Awazel Falfilu".
 This song was made popular by the movie star, vocalist, oud player, and composer, Farid Al-Atrache.

 Also included on this page is a transliteration of the Arabic lyrics into the Roman alphabet so you can sing along if you like.